Photo: Vita Kwarbo / Kvinna till Kvinna

 Why is equal participation important?

-Ensuring women can participate in society on equal terms as men, is first and foremost a matter of human rights.
-It is a matter of freedom of expression and association, of democratic values.
+Ensuring women can participate in society on equal terms as men, is first and foremost a matter of human rights and of democratic values.

-Research has also shown that equal participation increases the chance of achieving lasting peace.
+Research has also shown that equal participation increases the chance of achieving sustainable societies and lasting peace.
 In conflict-affected regions, peace processes are more likely to be gender-sensitive where a larger share of women participates in local decision-making bodies, parliament, the economy and civil society.

-Equal participation also goes hand in hand with other issues we work with, such as women’s economic empowerment and freedom from gender-based violence.
+Equal participation also goes hand in hand with other issues Kvinna till Kvinna works with, such as economic gender justice and freedom from gender-based violence.

 Kvinna till Kvinna’s partners work to challenge traditional values that hold women back.
-They question the idea that decision-making is a task “best left to men.”
-They challenge power structures and promote a more equal division of child care and housework.
+They challenge power structures, economic structures and promote a more equal division of child-care and housework.
 This frees up time for women to engage in politics.

-When a woman has decided to enter politics, Kvinna till Kvinna’s partner organisations can offer her leadership training and skills-building.
-They also encourage women to be active in civil society, as a way to gain experience that can later be useful in a political career.
+When a woman has decided to enter politics, Kvinna till Kvinna’s partner organisations can offer her leadership trainings and capacity building.
+They also encourage women to be active in civil society and build links between women’s rights organisations and female politicians.

-Promoting gender quotas is also part of some partners’ work.
+Promoting gender quotas is also part of some of our partners’ work.
 When implemented correctly, quotas can be an effective way to reach equal representation, as they compensate for the structural inequality women face.